 Dr. Tuakli-Wosornu specializes in interventional spine and sports medicine treatments, helping people achieve high physical and athletic performance at all stages of life through “holistic mind-body development” and therapies.
 She approaches her work with a sense of compassion and innovation.
 Physiatry allows “my experiences as a physician, athlete and public health advocate to dovetail,” she says.

 When she works with patients, Dr. Tuakli-Wosornu often draws upon her personal experience as an athlete.
 She is a long jumper who represented the Ghana National Team until 2016.
-She also represents Ghana as part of the 8-member International Paralympic Committee medical committee.
+She also represented Ghana as part of the 8-member International Paralympic Committee medical committee.

 Dr. Wang is a cancer epidemiologist who studies the health outcomes and etiology of different types of cancers, especially hematopoietic malignancies.
 She is interested in the pattern of care, treatment and cost in older adults.
 She is also working on traffic exposure and genetic characteristics on the risk of cancer.